pkgjs/support/doc/command-line-usage.md

-# Using the packge support tool from the command line
+# Using the package support tool from the command line

 There are 2 main uses cases for the package support tool